illagarg/COMP90024--Social-Media-Analytics/README.md

 This is the git repo for assignment 2 in COMP90024 2018SEM1

-The following link is a video demonstration of the whole project.
+The following link is a video demonstration of the whole project: https://www.youtube.com/watch?v=KqfNtTdIyPM